Submitting Time Reports

 What counts as volunteer service?

 You may claim volunteer service hours for any project or activity approved by the chapter.
 Some are ongoing activities; others are one-time-only.
-Approved activities are listed in the chapter newsletter and discussed at chapter meetings.
-A list of previously approved on-going activities and projects is available here.
-Officers frequently send out e-mails requesting volunteers for specific requests received on short notice.
+Approved activities are posted on Meetup.

 What is the difference between Chapter Development, Community Service/Outreach, and Environmental Service and why does it matter?